mnvtrvd/bash-manager/README.md

 $ alias arm='python3 ~/bash-manager/bash.py --rm' # removes provided alias from bash profile
 $ alias adef='python3 ~/bash-manager/bash.py --whatami' # defines alias in bash profile
 ```
-Note: I placed this folder in my home directory hence the `"~/bash-manager/"`,
-you should modify it to suit your location and OS syntax

 ## Usage: